ENNCELADUS/CS182-Final-Project/docs/report/weekly_report.md

 ## 1. Methodology and Implementation

 ### 1.1 Feature Extraction (Stage 1)
-We implemented protein sequence embedding using the ESM-C (Evolutionary Scale Modeling) encoder as our primary feature extraction method.
+We implemented protein sequence embedding using the ESM-C encoder as our primary feature extraction method.

 **Technical Details:**
 - Input: Protein sequences from the `b4ppi` dataset